systemphil/prepyrus/README.md

 ## Limitations

 The tool currently only supports citations in Chicago author-date style.
-Only book entries are currently supported (plans to support more types in the future).
+Only book and article entries are currently supported (plans to support more types in the future).
 Only the following metadata fields from the target `.mdx` files are supported:

 - author